 - Additional salt and pepper to taste

-- Preheat oven to 300F.
-Season pork butt all over with salt and pepper.
+- Preheat the oven to 300F.
+Season the pork butt all over with salt and pepper.

-- In a large dutch oven, melt lard or duck fat over medium heat.
-Once hot, add pork roast and brown well on all sides.
+- In a large dutch oven, melt the lard over medium heat.
+Once hot, add the pork roast and brown well on all sides.

-- Let cook 5 hours, until pork is tender and can easily be pierced with a fork.
-Remove from the liquids onto a foil lined cookie sheet and let stand until cook enough to shred with your hands (some bigger pieces are okay).
+- Let cook 5 hours, until the pork is tender and can easily be pierced with a fork.
+Remove from the liquids onto a foil lined cookie sheet and let stand until cool enough to shred.

-- Spread pork out over cookie sheet and set under the broiler for 4 to 5 minutes, stirring occasionally to get pork pieces nice and crisp.
+- Spread the pork out over the cookie sheet and set under the broiler for 3 to 5 minutes, stirring occasionally to get the pork pieces nice and crisp.
+Watch carefully!

 - Serve over cauliflower rice and top with your favourite fixings like cheese, guacamole, and cilantro.